|Tuition fee type||Cost (per annum)|

 Assessment and feedback

-Most of your assessment will be in the form of a portfolio of finished work, with a progress file, sketchbooks and worksheets, and you will be expected to write some essays, reviews, proposals and reports.
+Most of your assessment will be in the form of a portfolio of finished work, with supporting sketchbooks and blogs of research and development work.
+You will also be expected to write some essays, reviews, proposals and a research project.

 Constructive feedback is vital in helping you to identify your strengths as well as the areas where you may need to put in more work.
-It is provided verbally during reviews and critiques of practical projects, and in writing for interim reviews.
+It is provided verbally during reviews and critiques of practical projects interim reviews.

-At the end of the academic year, you will receive written feedback with an indication of your marks and within three weeks of submitting work, although this may take longer if the marks go through an external moderation and approval process.
+At the end of each module, you will receive written feedback with an indication of your marks within three weeks of submitting work, although this may take longer if the marks go through an external moderation and approval process.

 Please choose your qualifications below to view requirements